MicrosoftDocs/Managed-Desktop/managed-desktop/overview/roles-and-responsibilities.md

 When your organization is enrolled in Microsoft Managed Desktop (the service), what does Microsoft do for you?
 And what are your organization's responsibilities?

-## Microsoft Managed Desktop role and responsibilities
+## Microsoft Managed Desktop's roles and responsibilities

 Microsoft Managed Desktop (the service) provides these key roles and responsibilities: